 Given that many of the privacy risks associated with a piece of data are contextual, it is likely that sensitive information may emerge through understanding the role of that information in the context of a case, rather than in isolation.
 Thus, framing the boundaries of sensitive personal data in terms of types of potential or actual privacy harm, and devising tests for these harms, is essential to give practical value to the data rights conferred upon litigants and their lawyers under such a framework.
 For example, if a lawyer requests that a portion of a document be redacted from the publicly accessible version of the document, a consistent means of evaluating the potential privacy harm resulting from public disclosure would help reduce ambiguity in these circumstances.
-It would simultaneously prevent the subjective and contextual element of privacy risk from denying people tyy006.
-Bert-Jaap Koops, Bryce Clayton Newell, Tjerk Timan, Ivan Škorvánek, Tomislav Chokrevski, And Maša Galič.
-2017.
-'A typology of privacy', University of Pennsylvania Journal of International Law, 38(2): 483-575 protection.
-An important step which the regulatory framework will have to take will be making the leap from document-based regulations to data field-based regulations.
+It would simultaneously prevent the subjective and contextual element of privacy risk from denying people protection.